a2liu/liu-compiler/README.md

 file, so that this stuff is easier to do.

-Make compiler nice to work with as a library, so we can run experiments on what kinds of patterns are helpful and what arent.
+Make compiler nice to work with as a library, so we can run experiments on what kinds of patterns are helpful and what aren't.

 Can also add this compiler as library to TCI lol, and have TCI target this as its backend.